How to Keep Car Insurance When You Lose Your Job

 The fastest way to reduce your premium is to strip your policy down to the legal minimum — liability-only coverage.
 This eliminates collision and comprehensive and covers only damage or injuries you cause to others.

 When it makes sense: If your car is older and its market value is low, you may already be paying more in premiums than what the insurer would pay out on a claim.
 A general rule: if your car's value is under 10x your annual collision/comprehensive premium cost, dropping those coverages is worth considering.
-Learn more about the financed vs. paid-off coverage decision to understand when liability-only truly makes financial sense.
+Learn more about liability-only car insurance to understand what's actually covered — and what isn't — before making the switch.

 Pincher's Pro Tip